 In years past, the only option for dental fillings was a mixture of metals and mercury called ‘amalgam’.
 These fillings are not only aesthetically displeasing due to their dark color, but also potentially harmful if mercury is released into the bloodstream in large quantities or the tooth fractures due to the expansion and contraction of metals inside your tooth.

-In recent years the technology for porcelain fillings has advanced so that they are just as strong as metal fillings, generally, last much longer, reinforce and strengthen the tooth, and are much more aesthetically pleasing.
-Due to this, many of our cosmetic dentistry patients in the Austin area opt for porcelain fillings when they have new cavities or would like to replace the amalgam fillings they have currently.
+In recent years the technology for porcelain fillings has advanced so that they are actually stronger than metal fillings, generally, last much longer, reinforce and strengthen the tooth, and are much more aesthetically pleasing.

 The color of the porcelain filling will provide you with a seamless restoration that will actually strengthen the tooth and help keep it from fracturing or breaking.

 "The best of the best!
 As a person previously terrified of going to see a dentist…I found a place that treats me with respect, understands me and has not only helped me conquer this fear, but made me smile again - with gorgeous teeth!" — B. E.

 "Overall I think this was the best experience I’ve had at a dentist.Dr.
 Krista was very helpful and informative throughout the whole experience." — C.E.